Get results. Guaranteed.

 Moshe: New York LSAT test prep instructor

-...dream was always to go to law school, and I have applied to law school for the fall of 2015.
+...am working towards a B.A. in economics.
+My dream was always to go to law school, and I have applied to law school for the fall of 2015.
 I have studied and reviewed the LSAT extensively, and I enjoy sharing and delivering my knowledge about the test to potential law school students.
 I worked through every released test and have developed clear and understandable methods for approaching the different sections of the exam.
-I enjoy working with students and helping them improve their...
+I enjoy...

 Education & Certification